tpgit/UnOfficialLeptDocs/vs2008/building-image-libraries.rst

    `zlib\\contrib\\vstudio\\vc9\\x86\\ZlibStatDebug` or
    `zlib\\contrib\\vstudio\\vc9\\x86\\ZlibStatRelease`.
 Copy it to `BuildFolder\\lib`.
-To avoid confusion (and to match what the `leptonlib.vcproj` settings say), rename it to follow the ClanLib naming conventions.
+To avoid confusion (and to match what the `leptonica.vcproj` settings say), rename it to follow the ClanLib naming conventions.
 So they should be::

-      zlib-static-mtdll.lib or
+      zlib125-static-mtdll.lib or
-      zlib-static-mtdll-debug.lib
+      zlib125-static-mtdll-debug.lib

 #.
 Copy `zlib\\zlib.h` and `zconf.h` to `BuildFolder\\include`.